Find Affordable College Courses

 Read full report on Foreign Languages & Linguistics at University of Utah

-Out of the 11 schools in the Rocky Mountains Region that were part of this year’s ranking, Utah State University landed the # 5 spot on the list.
-Located in the city of Logan, USU is a public college with a very large student population.
+A rank of #5 on this year’s list means Utah State University is a great value for foreign languages and linguistics students.
+Located in the city of Logan, USU is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at USU are $23,435 per year.
 Foreign Languages & Linguistics majors at USU take out an average of $22,038 in student loans while working on their egree.